quiltdata/quilt/docs/Catalog/Preferences.md

 ## Show and hide features in the Quilt catalog

-You can use the a configuration file to show or hide certain tabs and buttons in the Quilt catalog.
+You can use the configuration file to show or hide certain tabs and buttons in the Quilt catalog.
 This gives you fine-grained control over how users interact with the Quilt catalog.
 There is one catalog config file per-bucket.
 The config file's path is `s3://BUCKET/.quilt/catalog/config.yaml`.